 If early usage of a core event doesn't show above average account retention, indicated by beating the control line, it's likely that you selected the wrong core event and that retained accounts are using a different feature.
 You can use this data to validate your core event selection and any assumptions you've made about your key product areas.
 These findings are a starting point for additional research and decision making.
 Why aren't users being retained when they use the features you think are important?
 How do you direct more users to the features used by active retained accounts?
 How do you improve those features to convert users into enthusiastic promoters of your product?

 Learn more about Using Core Events

 Learn more about the Dashboard

-- Account IDs must be configured in the installed Snippet
+- Account IDs must be collected in the Pendo installation

 Learn how to Setup Core Events

 Learn about installing with account IDs in Planning your Pendo Installation

 The chart in the Account Retention by Usage widget shows a trend line for the percentage of accounts who are active and used a core event in their first 30 days versus all accounts who used the core event in the first 30 days.
 An account is considered active if it has any activity during a frequency interval.
 No activity during a frequency interval indicates an account who has potentially churned.
 Ideally the trend line should be flat as the majority of accounts stay active and are retained over time.

 Accounts that do not meet all of these criteria are not included in the numerator or denominator of the retention calculation.